dohack-githubbot/Template-Repository/README.md

 ## What's next for your project?
 //TODO: is there anything you've planned to work on after this hackathon? you've got some ideas of features to add?

+## How does it look?
+//TODO: got any screenshots? post them here!

 ## Anything to add?
 //TODO: add additional information.
 Is there soemthing you couldn't mention before?
-Do you have some screenshots / videos / demos from your project?
+Do you have some videos or demos of your project?